Data augmentation in Bayesian neural networks and the cold posterior effect: RESULTS

 The usefulness of these results is contingent on understanding whether we are indeed accurately approximating the posterior.
-To check, we computed the kinetic temperature, which estimates the temperature of a given parameter in the Langevin dynamics simulation from the norm of its momentum.
+To check this, we computed the kinetic temperature~\citep{leimkuhler2015canonical}, which estimates the temperature of a given parameter in the Langevin dynamics simulation from the norm of its momentum.
 In expectation, the kinetic temperature estimator should be equal to the desired temperature, $T$.
-Fig.~\ref{fig:kinetic_temp} shows how all the samplers run at their desired temperature, a result that is consistent with accurate posterior sampling.
+The results (Appendix~\ref{sec:app:kinetic_temp}) indicate that all the samplers run at their desired temperature, a result that is consistent with accurate posterior sampling.

-\section{Related work}

-\citet{wenzel2020good} introduced the cold posterior effect and considered and rejected many possible explanations.
-The only hypothesis that they were not able to dismiss was that the model was somehow misspecified.
-Note that they introduced the averaging probabilities generative model, but considered only $\Ktrain=1$, for which averaging probabilities, logits and losses become equivalent.
-As such, they were not able to distinguish the predictions for and differential cold posteriors effects in these three different approaches.

-Following up on this work, \citet{fortuin2021bayesian} explicity asked whether better priors over the weights would mitigate the cold posterior effect.
-As averaging logits and averaging probabilities can also be understood as modifying the prior over functions \citep{van2018learning}, this is perhaps the closest prior work. \citet{fortuin2021bayesian} consider heavy-tailed priors over the weights in small networks and spatially correlated priors over the weights of convolutional filters in large-scale networks.
-While heavy-tailed priors indeed mitigated the cold posterior effect in small networks, spatially correlated priors improved performance at all temperatures, and thus did not reduce the cold posterior effect.
-As such, their results are fundamentally in agreement with ours; they, like us, were unable to find priors that mitigated the cold posterior effect in large-scale networks.

-Nonetheless, the only possible explanation of the cold posterior effect that \citet{wenzel2020good} were unable to dismiss was that of model misspecification.
-Our present results, and those of \citet{fortuin2021bayesian} have not been able to remove the cold posterior effect by changing the prior over neural network functions.
-So which part is misspecified? \Citet{aitchison2020cold} suggests that the misspecification can be in the likelihood, not just in the prior over functions.
-They noted that in heavily curated datasets such as CIFAR-10 and ImageNet, multiple annotators look at each image, and the image is only included in the dataset if they agree.
-If we take $S$ annotators who all agree about the class-label, the resulting true posterior is

-where $\P\bc{y_i}{\w, \x_i}$ is taken to be the single-annotator predictive distribution.
-Critically, this strongly resembles the cold posterior in Eq.~\eqref{eq:cold post_exact_like} with $S=1/T$; the main difference being that only the likelihood, and not the prior is modified (see \citealp{aitchison2020cold} for further discussion).
-In this context, the observation that there is no cold posterior effect without augmentation is still puzzling.
+As discussed in Sec.~\ref{sec:meth}, increasing $K$ tightens our log-likelihood bounds.
+However, increasing $K$ also incurs greater computational cost.
+It is natural to question which value of $K$ is a good trade-off.
+To answer this, we explore how the log-likelihood of test data under a trained model varies with $\Ktest$.
+As expected, the results (Fig.~\ref{fig:loglik_vs_Ktest}) show the log-likelihood increases with $\Ktest$, with even $K=2$ being a significant improvement over $K=1$ (standard DA).
+Further, the curve plateaus, suggesting that for CIFAR-10, there is little benefit of using $K>8$.

+\section{RELATED WORK}